Why use websites?

 Before you start to search, take the time to read over the 6 Criteria for Websites put together by the Dalhousie University Libraries.
 Be prepared to hunt for the answers.
 You may need to look at both the top and the bottom of the web page, find the About or Home pages, or truncate back the URL address.

-Tip: To truncate, go to the address box at the top of your browser, delete all characters after the last slash ( / ) and press Enter to see if you can discover more information about the site.
-Continue for each slash ( / ) in the address.
+To find out more, try going to the address box at the top of your browser.
+Delete all characters after the last slash ( / ) and press the “Enter” key to see if you can discover more information about the site.
+Repeat this process for each slash ( / ) in the address.

-Remember to identify the keywords of your research topic before you begin.
-For better results use the advanced search page of a search engine.
+Remember to identify the keywords for your research topic before you begin.
+For more precise searching, try using the advanced search page of a search engine.